tjoyner/ofvioletsandlicorice/chapter3.md

 "My brother told you," she said, "that our father died in this vineyard, taken by lightning.
 He was coming to look for me.
 He thought I was in the rows, while I was in the barn playing with a stupid rag doll.
 It's all here."

 Amalia closed her eyes and shook her head.
-Daniel wanted to hug her.
+Daniel would have liked to hug her.
 He did not.
-He said, "[Don't you think that by this time your father is part of this vineyard](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#dontyouthink)?"
+He said, "[Don't you think that by this time even your father would be involved in this vineyard](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#dontyouthink)?"

 Amalia looked at him with pride, a look of defiance.
 Then she got up from the edge of the bath and walked towards the yard.
 She went into the kitchen, slamming the door.